geonetwork/doc/source/install-guide/installing-index.rst

     curl -X PUT http://localhost:9200/searchlogs -d @config/searchlogs.json

-To stop Elasticsearch when using maven, simply stop the process as Elasticsearch is started in foreground mode.
+To stop Elasticsearch when using Maven, simply stop the process as Elasticsearch is started in foreground mode.